 Conclusion on Cefdinir

 Only administer prescription Cefdinir to a dog if it’s been cleared by a veterinarian.
-A correct dose and treatment plan is based on your pet dog’s particular situation.
+A correct dose and treatment plan is based on your pet dog’s situation.
 Many factors go into choosing an antibiotic and Cefdinir may not be optimal.
-It could work, but you really should follow a professional’s advice.
+It could work, but you really should get a professional’s advice.